dwarvesf/brainery/CONTRIBUTING.md

+---
+tags:
+  - contribution
+title: Home
+date: 2023-12-11
+description: How to contribute to our second brain.
+authors:
+  - han
+  - monotykamary
+  - thanh
+---

 ## Contributing to the Brainery
 We'd love to accept your contributions to the project.
 There are just a few small guidelines you need to follow before submitting a note.